galliot-us/neuralet/training/tf_object_detection_api/Readme.md

 # Docker Containers for Training and Deploying Models to Edge Devices With TensorFlow Object Detection API

-This is a guide on how to use Neuralet's Docker containers that are designed for training and deploying TensorFlow Object Detection API models to edge devices, such as [NVIDIA Jetson Nano](https://developer.nvidia.com/embedded/jetson-nano-developer-kit) and [Coral Edge TPU](https://coral.ai/products/).
+This is a guide on how to use Galliot's Docker containers that are designed for training and deploying TensorFlow Object Detection API models to edge devices, such as [NVIDIA Jetson Nano](https://developer.nvidia.com/embedded/jetson-nano-developer-kit) and [Coral Edge TPU](https://coral.ai/products/).

-To learn more about the quantization of TensorFlow Object Detection API models, read [this tutorial](https://neuralet.com/docs/tutorials/tf-object-detection-api-model-quantization/) on Neuralet's website.
+To learn more about the quantization of TensorFlow Object Detection API models, read [this tutorial](https://galliot.us/blog/quantization-of-tensorflow-object-detection/) on Galliot's website.

 ## TOCO Docker Container